-6.15 Step 5: Check Your Selections
+6.15 Step 5: Verify Your Selections

 Except for the system date and time, your system has not been changed in any way unless you have used the Disk Configuration application or disklabel command to reconfigure disk partitions.
 This is the last chance you have to verify your disk and software selections.
 If you are using the graphical user interface, the Installation Summary dialog box shown in Figure 6-12 is displayed after you make your disk and file system layout selections.
 The summary data shown is based on a custom file system layout.
 You can change any of the information directly from this dialog box.
-Once you are satisfied with all your selections, click on Finish.
+When you are satisfied with all your selections, click on Finish.
 You will have another opportunity to confirm the start of the installation.

 If you are using the text-based interface, you are asked to confirm the file system layout.
-Use the history command to revisit any of your entries and change them.
+Enter the word history to redisplay your entries and change them.